A video demonstration where I play the Squier Bullet Strat to a blues backing track I made.

 Well, one day I decided that it was a mistake to have sold any of them and that I wasn't going to do that anymore.
 The decision didn't last forever, but I ended up with more than a couple guitars, some of which I've sold to defray living costs.

 The problem with selling guitars is that you always lose money on the guitar for sale.
+Anyway, here is my current little collection of electric guitars.

+I was going to do a group photo of my guitars but seems like my camera is guitar shy.
 I've doctored the backdrop of some guitar pictures just because my lounge is not very photogenic, if you know what I mean.

 Mostly I try and white out the whole background so only the guitar is visible.
 Takes a lot of work and sometimes I'm lazy.

 Got this as a gift from a friend.
+A comfortable instrument to play.

 This is a video of me playing the guitar to a blues backing I made.
+I have since created a hybrid between this one and a Squier Bullet Strat.

 A Fender Stratocaster of unknown origins

 This guitar is supposedly made out of mahogany, although listening to it makes me think otherwise.
+The neck is definitely maple though, as well as the maple cap.
+That could explain why it sounds a lot different to a straight mahogany guitar.

 The really nice thing about this guitar is that it stays in tune almost indefinitely, barring extreme temperature fluctuations.